chinesepowered/hack-devnet/README.md

 What comes out is a signed, tamper-evident PDF whose last page is every step taken to produce it — which system did what, and where a person stood behind it.

-Three design decisions carry the build:
+Design decisions carry the build:

 - **The audit is a rules engine, not a prompt.** Structural findings come from published coding rules with no model in the loop.
 The model runs on top and never instead; every finding it returns